davimf721/amazon-scraper/README.md

 ## Usage

 1. Enter the search keyword in the input field.
-2. Click the "Scrape" button.
+2. Click the "Search" button.
 3. The results will be displayed on the page.

 ## Dependencies